 FREE RESOURCE GUIDE BY TIM LAYTON

-In my step-by-step guide below, I provide you with the latest and up to date information on where to find the wild horses in Missouri.
-I follow the horses full time and so the information I provide is detailed and always up to date.
+In my step-by-step guide below, I provide you with the latest and up-to-date information on where to find wild horses in Shannon County, Missouri.
+I follow the horses full time, so the information I provide below is accurate and up to date.
 I don't know of any other guide like mine that is as detailed, accurate, and available.

-The horses roam freely through the Ozark National Scenic Riverways near Eminence, Missouri in Shannon County.
-The landscape can be rugged and difficult at times, so I provide you with detailed information so you can have a safe and enjoyable experience.
+The horses roam freely through the Ozark National Scenic Riverways near Eminence, Missouri, in Shannon County.
+The landscape can be rugged and challenging at times, so I provide you with detailed information to have a safe and enjoyable experience.

-I've included the four easiest locations for you in order to help increase your chances of seeing the horses.
+I've included the four most accessible locations for you to help increase your chances of seeing the horses.

-Read the detailed directions and notes below for all of the wild horse locations.
+Read the detailed directions and notes below for all wild horse locations.

 PLAN AHEAD FOR SUCCESS